 The superintendent will designate a hearing officer to conduct the hearing.
 The hearing officer will be authorized to administer oaths and to issue subpoenas in conjunction with the proceeding before him/her.
-A record of the hearing will be maintained, but no stenographic transcript will be required.
-A tape recording will be deemed a satisfactory record.
-The hearing officer will make finding of fact and recommendations as to the appropriate measure of discipline to the superintendent.
+A record of the hearing will be maintained; a tape recording will be deemed a satisfactory record.
+The hearing officer will make a finding of fact and recommendations as to the appropriate measure of consequence to the superintendent.
 The report of the hearing officer will be advisory only, and the superintendent may accept all, or any part thereof.